Follow Fridays are a popular way to meet new bloggers!

 - Post a link to your Facebook page or Twitter page if you have one.

 - Add information about yourself as the blogger.
 Followers want to feel like they are connecting with the blogger not just the blog.

 On occasion, I find bloggers that are truly unique and can capture an audience regardless of all that I have said above.
 Two exceptions off the top of my head include Teacher Tom and Matt Halpern.
 So the moral of that story is: all of my ideas you just read can be thrown out the window if you have a blog that is well written or simply just works:)

 Okay – so now you see my unscientific method for posting links on Teach Preschool on Facebook.
 I hope you found something useful for your own blogging adventure.
 Any questions or comments?
 Please leave them here and I will respond here!

 By the way – do you like my new signature below?
-I keep forgetting to add it so I have had to go back and throw it on some of my most recent posts:)This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I keep forgetting to add it so I have had to go back and throw it on some of my most recent posts:)This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Twitter

 Subscribe to receive the latest Teach Preschool blog posts by email...

 Disclosure: Teach Preschool is a participating member in the Amazon Services LLC Associates Program